 Find out how we're designing a city that will cope with rising sea levels, extreme weather events and earthquakes.

-The district plan’s rules and policies are an important way of managing the impacts of natural hazards on life, property and roads and other infrastructure.
+The district plan’s rules and policies are an important way of managing the impacts of natural hazards on life, property, roads and other infrastructure.
 Lower Hutt is at risk from a range of natural hazards, including earthquakes, flooding, slope instability and coastal hazards.
 Climate change has an increasing impact, particularly on flood hazards and coastal inundation.